 Since then, botox has been used to treat many other conditions, such as cervical dystonia, which is an incredibly painful condition when the muscles in the neck will cramp and contract causing the neck to twist.
 This condition causes immense pain of both the neck and shoulder muscles.
 By paralysing the muscles in this area, it can give relief to the sufferer.

 Hyperhidrosis is another very upsetting condition that causes the person with the condition to produce too much sweat.
 Usually from the armpit area.
 The sweat reaches such a level that the person may have to change their clothes several times a day, and is very embarrassing for them, an cna lead to mental health illnesses such as anxiety and depression.
 Botox given into the armpits can paralyse the sweat glands, means they do not produce as much, if any, sweat.
+If you’re going through this condition, learn what the best treatment for hyperhidrosis is.

 Another common problem that can be treated with botox is urinary incontinence, or the inability to control the flow of urine from the bladder.
 Botox can help to give back sphincter control to the person living with this humiliating condition.